labgrid-project/labgrid/doc/configuration.rst

 DeditecRelaisDriver
 ~~~~~~~~~~~~~~~~~~~
-A DeditecRelaisDriver controls a Deditec relay resource.
+A :any:`DeditecRelaisDriver` controls a Deditec relay resource.
 It can set and get the current state of the resource.

 Binds to: